meemanali/Playing-Guitar/README.md

 # Playing-Sound
 Welcome to "Playing Sound" repo.
 It contains an Android App which makes a sound when button is clicked.
-Some technologies used in this project are:
+Some technologies / features in this project are:

 * Easy to use
 * Tested on Android Nexus 5 Api 26 and Android Pixel Pro Api 33